BlockMedical/BlockMedical/docs/README.md

+**The BMD token is a utility token that is NOT and does NOT need to be listed on any exchanges to be functional.
+We are offering our app users very innovative way to track their upload and accessing of code/data in order to participate in building out a medical IoT network that provides secure, immutable record of ownership of users medical IoT data.
+BMD tokens cannot be used to purchase or exchange for other tokens.**

 ## Obtain an ERC20 Wallet to get BMD Utility Tokens

 For desktop users who needs a wallet, please see instructions [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/metamask_exchange_instructions.md)